 An additional nil rate band may be available where a residence is passed on death to direct descendants such as a child or a grandchild.
-This band is £125,000 in 2018/19, rising £25,000 per annum to £175,000 in 2020/21.
+This band is £175,000 in 2021/22.
 The additional band can only be used in respect of one residential property which has, at some point, been a residence of the deceased.